highflyer910/100-days-of-code/log.md

 Today's progress:

 worked with DOM on Udemy, functions on FCC, objects on Rithm School.
 Started making my portfolio site finally.

+### Day 11: January 17, 2017

+Today's progress:

+Learned making animations with DOM, started to learn how to use Emmet, continued to build my portfolio